 Once the test completes, click on Review Result, access the directory with the test name and open the provided PDF report file to display a breakdown of the different parameters that the test has measured.

-You are now ready to start setting up and deploying a Greenplum Database cluster in your VMware vSphere environment.
-Make sure that you have enabled VMware vSphere DRS again and proceed to Creating the Jumpbox Virtual Machine to install a jumpbox virtual machine which you will use to run Terraform to provision the Greenplum Database virtual machines.
+You are now ready to start setting up and deploying a Greenplum Database cluster on your Dell EMC VxRail with vSphere environment.
+Make sure that you have enabled vSphere DRS again and proceed to Creating the Jumpbox Virtual Machine to install a jumpbox virtual machine which you will use to run Terraform to provision the Greenplum Database virtual machines.